-Additional Notes: I will be in my office at these times, but of course I will be happy to discuss the material
+Additional Notes: I will be in my office at these times, but of course I will be happy to discuss the material with you anytime.
+Often, I get questions via e-mail that can be quickly answered.

 Course Catalog Description: Laser Engineering